Paul-Thorel/TI-PYTHON-KEYPAD-LIBRARY/README.md

 getkey(1) for one character ( direct use )

-All Rights Reserved , Free to use , Paul Thorel &copy; Paul Thorel 2020
+All Rights Reserved , Free to use , &copy; Paul Thorel 2020